Join us at the WaterFire Arts Center this Summer for ArtCamp ArtCamp!

 Meet the Creators of ArtCamp ArtCamp

 Anna Thompson and Sam Mrozowski are a married couple with two kids living and working in Providence, Rhode Island.
 They are both elementary art teachers working for Providence Schools.
 Sam is an illustrator with a focus on 2D and Anna is a sculptor with a focus on 3D.
-They are thrilled to be working with the WaterFire Art Center to offer your child this arts experience.
+They are thrilled to be working with the WaterFire Art Center to offer your child this art experience.

 Questions parents have…

 - When is my payment due?

 Payment is due in full at registration.
 No refunds are available.

 - Do you offer any discounts?

-We offer 4 scholarship student spots sponsored by WaterFire Providence.
+We offer two (2) scholarship camper spots per session sponsored by WaterFire Providence.

 - What is your dismissal policy?